string — Common string operations

 'f'

 Fixed-point notation.
 For a given precision p, formats the number as a decimal number with exactly p digits following the decimal point.
 With no precision given, uses a precision of 6 digits after the decimal point for float, and uses a precision large enough to show all coefficient digits for Decimal.
-If no digits follow the decimal point, the decimal point is also removed unless the # option is used.
+If p=0, the decimal point is omitted unless the # option is used.

 'F'